 It isn’t uncommon for men to feel an improvement in some areas such as mood, libido and energy within the first few weeks.
 This is in part due to the placebo effect and the impact of HCG on the LH receptors in the brain.
 Your androgen levels will be fluctuating over the first few weeks until your levels stabilise.

 In order to know how you are going to ‘feel’ on TRT, your levels need to be both stable and optimised.
 Pharmacokinetics and pharmacodynamics play an important role, this is something that is discussed further in Gold Standard TRT.
-Our gold standard protocol includes Testosterone Enanthate and HCG.
+Our gold standard protocol includes Testosterone Cypionate/Enanthate and HCG.
 It typically takes 4-6 weeks for your levels to stabilise, but attaining optimised levels can take longer.

 When on TRT, it’s important to be aware of potential side effects and to appreciate their implications in testosterone optimisation therapy.
 Notable side effects from rising hormone levels include: